cpear98/android_architecture_analyzer/README.md

 #### Analyze an Android Application's Manifest
 To analyze an Android application's software architecture using the application's manifest file, follow the instructions below:

+* For Users that followed the [local installation process](#local-installation):
-1. Open a new terminal
+    * Open a new terminal
-2. Overlay the Anaconda environment
+    * Overlay the Anaconda environment
         * `conda activate soft_arch`
+* For Users that followed the [CSE Server installation proces](#cse-server-installation):
+    * Open a new terminal with connection to the UNL CSE Server
-3. Navigate to the directory that the `466_project` folder has been installed to
+1. Navigate to the directory that the `466_project` folder has been installed to
     * `cd /path/to/466_project/`
+2. Enter the `src/` directory
+    * `cd src/`
-4. Run the Android Architecture Analyzer where `path/to/AndroidManifest.xml` is replaced with the path to the manifest file for the application that should be analyzed and `name-of-arch` is replaced with the name of the desired architecture.
+3. Run the Android Architecture Analyzer where `path/to/AndroidManifest.xml` is replaced with the path to the manifest file for the application that should be analyzed and `name-of-arch` is replaced with the name of the desired architecture.
     * `python3 main.py path/to/AndroidManifest.xml name-of-arch`
+4. Upon successful execution, a notification will be displayed.
+The notification will contain information regarding the location of the generated xADL file:
+    * `[SUCCESS] Output written to path/to/name-of-arch.xml`

 #### Analyze an Android Application's Architecture using Source Code
 To analyze an Android application's software architecture using the application's source code, follow the instructions below:

+* For Users that followed the [local installation process](#local-installation):
-1. Open a new terminal
+    * Open a new terminal
-2. Overlay the Anaconda environment
+    * Overlay the Anaconda environment
         * `conda activate soft_arch`
+* For Users that followed the [CSE Server installation proces](#cse-server-installation):
+    * Open a new terminal with connection to the UNL CSE Server

-3. Navigate to the directory that the `466_project` folder has been installed to
+1. Navigate to the directory that the `466_project` folder has been installed to
     * `cd /path/to/466_project/`
-4. Run the Android Architecture Analyzer where `path/to/AndroidManifest.xml` is replaced with the path to the manifest file for the application that should be analyzed, `name-of-arch` is replaced with the name of the desired architecture, and `path/to/src/dir/` is the path to the directory containing the application source code
+2. Run the Android Architecture Analyzer where `path/to/AndroidManifest.xml` is replaced with the path to the manifest file for the application that should be analyzed, `name-of-arch` is replaced with the name of the desired architecture, and `path/to/src/` is the path to the directory containing the application source code
-    * `python3 main.py path/to/AndroidManifest.xml name-of-arch --src path/to/src/dir/`
+    * `python3 main.py path/to/AndroidManifest.xml name-of-arch --src path/to/src/`
+    * **Note:** For Users completing this process on the UNL CSE Server, it will be necessary to upload the desired application to the server.
+This can be done using [SFTP](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server#:~:text=SFTP%2C%20which%20stands%20for%20SSH,but%20over%20a%20secure%20connection.) in a terminal, using an FTP tool such as [FileZilla](https://filezilla-project.org/), or using   git.
+A small project that has been tested by the development team on the CSE Server is [Blockinger](https://github.com/vocollapse/Blockinger).
+3. Upon successful execution, a notification will be displayed.
+The notification will contain information regarding the location of the generated xADL file:
+    * `[SUCCESS] Output written to path/to/name-of-arch.xml`

 ***